spynetS/imagine/readme.md

 # Imagine

-Imagine is a small c program that renders images in terminal with ascii or unicode with colors!
+Imagine is a small c program that renders video/images in terminal with ascii or unicode with colors!
-Imagine is built with the stb librarys.
+Imagine uses ffmpeg and ffplay for media extraction and uses pipeing and system calls.

 ## Screenshots